 It’s time for a little review of our stay

-Itinerary in Bolivia, our top things to see!
+Itinerary in Bolivia: our top things to see and do!

 Bolivia hides a lot of pretty spots, some very touristy, others much less so.
 For us, our trip to Bolivia was a little limited in time because we had an appointment in Chile with a friend 25 days after our arrival in the country, so we didn’t see everything.